Diving in Australia

 We always recommend to have your own dive gear, well maintained, you'll be safer and more comfortable.
 Light and compact dive gear is particularly suited for travels.
 For safety reasons, always bring with you a surface marker buoy, and know how to use it.
 We also recommend you to have a Nautilus Lifeline, a GPS that could save your life if taken by currents.
 They can be really strong in Lord Howe Island and some sites of the Coral Sea.
 Finally, remember to always use a reef-safe sunscreen

-Take a 24 Hours Train Journey and Visit the Sacred Site of Uluru
+Take a 24-Hour Train Journey to Visit the Sacred Site of Uluru

-The Ghan, the train that goes from Adelaide to Alice Springs is celebrating in 2019 is 90 year old anniversary.
-It is a fantastic way to discover Australia’s desert and travel slowly: the journey takes about 24 hours.
-From Alice Springs, you’ll need to drive 5 to 6 hours to Uluru where there’s a campground.
-Uluru or Ayer’s Rock is so beautiful at sunrise that you’ll be happy to have spent there a few days.
+The Ghan, the train that goes from Adelaide to Alice Springs is a fantastic way to discover Australia's desert and travel slowly: the journey takes about 24 hours.
+From Alice Springs, you'll need to drive 5 to 6 hours to Uluru where there's a campground.
+Uluru or Ayer's Rock is so beautiful at sunrise that you'll be happy to have spent there a few days.
 You can combine this trip with a visit to the Olgas and Kings Canyon, two other aboriginal sacred sites.
 From Alice Springs, you can also take a tour that will take you to all three places.

 Walk From Sydney Harbour Bridge to Manly Beach